facebook/create-react-app/docusaurus/docs/adding-typescript.md

 > **Note:** You are not required to make a [`tsconfig.json` file](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html), one will be made for you.
 > You are allowed to edit the generated TypeScript configuration.

-> **Note:** If you are currently using [create-react-app-typescript](https://github.com/wmonk/create-react-app-typescript/), see [this blog post](https://vincenttunru.com/migrate-create-react-app-typescript-to-create-react-app/) for instructions on how to migrate to Create React App.
+> **Note:** If you are currently using [create-react-app-typescript](https://github.com/wmonk/create-react-app-typescript/), see [this blog post](https://vincenttunru.com/migrate-create-react-app-typescript-to-create-react-app/) for instructions on how to migrate to Create React Index.

 > **Note:** We recommend using [VSCode](https://code.visualstudio.com/) for a better integrated experience.